Versailles High School: Athletics

-The athletic program of the Versailles School District is an important part of the opportunities for learning and growth for the children and youth of the community.
-All of us, as coaches and teachers, are confronted with a tremendous challenge and opportunity of guiding every youngster that we encounter on a daily basis.
-Be it in the classroom, field, track, or court, it is our responsibility to assure that each child has benefitted physically, emotionally, intellectually, and morally from those experiences.
+The athletic program of the Versailles School District is described as an important part of the learning and growth for the children and youth of the community.
+The program's stated goals include supporting student's physical, emotional, intellectual, and morals through participation in athletics.
+The program stated coaches and teachers as an important role in guiding students during daily interactions both in classroom and athletic settings such as field, track, and court.

 The Versailles Tigers are a member of the competitive Midwest Athletic Conference (MAC).
 The Tigers have been a top contender in numerous sports with state championships as well.
 Prior to joining the MAC, Versailles was a member of the Southwestern Rivers Conference from 1982-2001.